 If you’re a gadget junkie, gamer, tech tool lover or an early adopter, you’re likely to get a kick out of Review Roster or AppTaskit.
 Here you can get paid to try out recently launched apps and write what you think of them.
 Social proof is a powerful force when it comes to app marketing, so publishers are willing to pay good money for your opinion.

 Ready to take your business idea online?
-Create a free website with Wix!
+Create a free website with the Wix website builder!

 Get The Wix Blog